robertfasano/emergent/docs/source/optimization.rst

 Each physical degree of freedom is represented by an :doc:`/architecture/input` node; in this case, there are two nodes labeled ``X`` and ``Y`` which represent the tip and tilt of the mirror.
 The ``Input.state`` attribute stores a float representing the instantaneous state of the input.
-Input nodes are attached to :doc:`/architecture/thing` nodes which represent the physical actuator, such as the voltage hub board for the MEMS.
+Input nodes are attached to :doc:`/architecture/thing` nodes which represent the physical actuator, such as the voltage control board for the MEMS.
 The Thing stores the state of all of its attached inputs in a dict of the form ``Thing.state = {'X'-60, 'Y':1}``.
 Note that the keys of the dict correspond to whatever the ``Input.name`` variable is.
 State changes